Samsung Galaxy S26 series launch date, specs, camera, price: What we know so far

 Published By: Shubham Arora | Published: Feb 11, 2026, 12:13 PM (IST)

 Samsung is all set to unveil the Galaxy S26 series at its upcoming Galaxy Unpacked event later this month.
 The lineup is expected to include three models – the Galaxy S26, Galaxy S26+, and the Galaxy S26 Ultra.
 Here’s everything we know so far about the upcoming flagship devices including their launch date, expected pricing, and specs.
-Also Read: Samsung Galaxy S26 series launch date tipped through unusual campaign details
+Also Read: Samsung Galaxy S26 Ultra, S26+, S26 price hike over Galaxy S25 series?
+Here's what the latest leak suggests

 Samsung has confirmed the Galaxy Unpacked 2026 event will take place on February 25 at 11:30 PM.
 The Galaxy S26 series launch event will be streamed live on Samsung.com and their official YouTube channel.
-Also Read: Samsung Galaxy S25 series getting this iPhone-like feature; know how to use
+Also Read: Latest renders left no room for guess ahead of Samsung Galaxy S26 launch; Check here

 These leaked prices are slightly higher than last year’s Galaxy S25 lineup.
 All three models in the upcoming series are said to be available in white, black, blue, and purple colourways.